What Is a Material Right Under ASC 606?

 So, what separates a material right from a regular marketing promotion?
 The main difference is exclusivity.
 Ask yourself: Is this offer available to any customer, or is it specific to the one who signed this contract?
 If any customer visiting your website could get the same discount, it’s likely just a standard customer option and not a material right.
 A material right provides a significant financial incentive that the customer would not have received otherwise.
 It’s this exclusivity and value that makes it a distinct part of the contract that needs its own accounting treatment.

-Common Examples of Material Rights
+Examples of Material Rights You'll Actually See

 Let's make this concrete.
 A classic example is customer loyalty points.
 When a customer earns points with a purchase, they're gaining a right to a future discount.
 Another common one is a discount voucher for a future purchase that’s substantially better than your usual offers.
 For instance, if your company typically runs a 10% off sale for all customers, but you give a specific customer a 50% off voucher for their next purchase as part of a larger deal, that extra 40% discount is the material right.
 Other examples include special renewal options on a subscription or credits toward future services that are only offered to current contract holders.